SleepyGrump/StarterPacks/Readme.md

 Generates random starter packs for Backpack Hero.
 To use:

+1. Find your mods folder (Steam > Manage > Browse local files > open "Mods")
+1. Put the StarterPacks in it: `git clone https://github.com/SleepyGrump/StarterPacks.git` or download and extract it, whatever you've gotta do.
-1. Enable debugging in Mods
+2. Enable debugging in Mods (Mods > check the little checkbox at the top that says "Debugging")
+3. Check StarterPacks in the list of mods.
-2. Start a game
+3. Start a game
-3. Ctrl-S
+4. Ctrl-S
-4. Select "Starter Packs" from the dropdown
+5. Select "Starter Packs" from the dropdown
-5. Click an item to spawn it.
+6. Click an item to spawn it.
-6. Right-click the spawned item.
+7. Right-click the spawned item.
-7. Click "Alternate Use"
+8. Click "Alternate Use"

 Note: No consideration is given to size currently.
 You'll have to figure that out yourself!